tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/variables.md

 methods to run these ops, specifying paths for the checkpoint files to write to or read from.

+Note taht to restore a model checkpoint without a graph one must first of all import the graph from the meta graph file (typical extension is .meta), this is done with the @{tf.train.import_meta_graph}, which in turn returns a saver from which one can than perform a `restore`.

 ### Checkpoint Files

 Variables are saved in binary files that, roughly, contain a map from variable